Cyoda-platform/quart-client-template/entity/app_design_prd.md

 ## Introduction

-This document provides a comprehensive overview of the Cyoda-based application design for Library Manager Pro.
-This system is intended to manage library operations, including book management, author management, user management, task management, and user activity management via integration with the FakeRest API.
+This document provides a comprehensive overview of the updated Cyoda-based application design for Library Manager Pro.
+This system is intended to manage library operations, including book management, author management, user management, and user activity management via integration with the FakeRest API.
 The design outlined aligns directly with the specified requirements and focuses on the structure of entities, workflows, and the event-driven architecture that underpins the application.

 ## Cyoda Overview